domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 I've got good news and bad news.
 The bad news is that there is no good news. --Twyla Sands, paraphrasing her step-dad from throughout her childhood.

 What does a dog say before breakfast?
 Bone appétit! --Ivan, in S3:E7 "General Store"

+## From Small Town Murder
+A drunk man gets thrown out of a bar.
+"Sir, you are BANISHED!" yells the bartender.
+"Even when I'm sober?" asks the drunk man.